CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 1. Clone this project
-2. Create a file `deploy_config/vars/<environment>.yml`, copied from `deploy_config/vars/example.yml` with properties filled in
+2. Create a file `deploy_config/vars/<environment>.yml`, copied from `deploy_config/vars/example.yml` with properties filled in.
+3. If using an AWS access key to authenticate, copy `deploy.env.example` to `deploy.env.<environment>.yml` and fill in the properties.
-3. In a bash shell in the project root directory, run:
+4. In a bash shell in the project root directory, run:

         ./deploy_sample.sh <environment>

+if you're using an AWS access key.
+If using your AWS configuration:

+        USE_USER_AWS_CONFIG=TRUE AWS_PROFILE=<profile name> ./deploy_sample.sh <environment>

-You should see these Tasks in the CloudReactor Dashboard and can execute and schedule them in the Dashboard.
+After deployment finishes, you should see these Tasks in the CloudReactor Dashboard and can execute and schedule them in the Dashboard.

 The Tasks are implemented as simple bash scripts.